 Section 375 Trailer: Akshaye Khanna-Richa Chadha's Courtroom Drama Looks Gripping!

 After the intriguing teaser, the makers of 'Section 375' have now dropped the official trailer of the movie.
-Starring Akshaye Khanna and Richa Chadha, the courtroom drama focuses on Section 375 of the Indian Penal Code which deals with rape.
+Starring Akshaye Khanna and Richa Chadha, the courtroom drama focuses on Section 375 of the Indian Penal Code, which deals with rape.

 The trailer opens with a rape survivor narrating her ordeal to the cops.
 The scene then shifts to the courtroom where Richa Chadha plays a tough public prosecutor trying to get justice for the survivor.
 On the other hand, Akshaye Khanna plays the defense lawyer.

-One of the most hard-hitting lines appear at the end of the video where Khanna's character says, "This case is a classic example of a woman, using as a weapon, the very law that was made to protect her."
+One of the most hard-hitting lines appears at the end of the video where Khanna's character says, "This case is a classic example of a woman, using as a weapon, the very law that was made to protect her."

 Watch the trailer here.